 Question 3

-What is the typical rollback time of an immutable system in 2025?
+What is the typical rollback time of an immutable system?

 Click to see answer